 Additional training that mentors can provide is CV/resume advice, tips on building professional online profiles on various social media platforms, strategies for networking both in-person and online, and future job search/application tips.

-For more information on the IBET Mentorship Program, please visit our Mentorship Program: Frequently Asked Questions (FAQs) page.
+For more information on the IBET Mentorship Program, please visit our Project and Mentorship: Frequently Asked Questions (FAQs) page.

 By having supportive academics and professionals who have gone through the rigorous doctoral process helping them through the process, we expect our young scholars will be even more successful.
 Check out our Mentor FAQ if you have any further questions.